Jatin123lodhi/Youtube-v2/README.md

 - To optimize search functionality, the application implements debouncing.
 This ensures that API requests are made only after a certain delay, preventing excessive requests and reducing server load.

 ### 6. Live Chat
-- Replicated the Live Chat feature in watch page where you can send message
+- Replicated the Live Chat feature in watch page where you can send message using API Polling

 ### 7. Nested Comments
 - Created a nested comments view using recursion